fabioabreureis/ansible-kvm-cloudinit-prosivion/README.md

 Remove vms :
 ---------

-If you need to destroy the vms run this playbook bellow, so it will undefine, destroy and remove the disk of vms.
+If you need to destroy the vms run this playbook bellow, so it will undefine, destroy and remove vms disks.

 Run the destroy.yml playbook and confirm the operation.